-- Will be 25 rally score points, cap at 28, with the third game going to 15, cap at 18.
-Must win by two points unless the cap is reached. - Each team must have at least four roster players to start the game and may not continue with less than two players. - A point is scored on each serve.
+- The first two games will be 25 rally score points (point scored on each serve), cap at 30, with the third game going to 15, cap at 20.
+Must win by two points unless the cap is reached. - Playoffs: The first two games will cap at 35, the third game will cap at 25 (Excluding Junior Division) - Each team must have at least four roster players to start the game and may not continue with less than two players.